Police: ‘Copious’ Stash Of Drugs Found In North Park Home

 Reggie Catayong, 44, and 42-year-old Jack Artinian allegedly followed the officer in a vehicle as the officer left a courthouse in the 2400 block of West Belmont, according to a statement from Chicago Police.
 About 2 p.m., Catayong shouted, “We’re going to get you,” at the officer while in traffic in the 2800 block of West Catalpa.

-Catayong and Artinian, who was driving the vehicle, were stopped in an alley in the 5100 block of North Troy and taken into custody, police said.
+Artinian, who was driving the vehicle, and Catayong were stopped in an alley in the 5100 block of North Troy and taken into custody, police said.
 Authorities later obtained a search warrant for Catayong’s home in that same block.

 A search of the home turned up “copious” amounts of drugs including cocaine, anabolic steroids, liquid THC and pills, police said.
 A replica firearm and “narcotic proceeds” were also seized.